Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 CPAP is indicated when FIO2 ≥ 40% is required to maintain acceptable PaO2 (50 to 70 mm Hg) in infants with respiratory disorders that are of limited duration (eg, diffuse atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more , mild respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at 37 weeks gestation.
 Risk increases with degree of prematurity... read more , lung edema).
 In these infants, CPAP may preempt the need for positive pressure ventilation.

 Common complications of nasal CPAP are gastric distention, aspiration, pneumothorax Pneumothorax Pulmonary air-leak syndromes involve dissection of air out of the normal pulmonary airspaces.
 (See also Overview of Perinatal Respiratory Disorders.)
-Extensive physiologic changes accompany... read more , and nasal pressure injuries Staging systems Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more .
+Extensive physiologic changes accompany... read more , and nasal pressure injuries Staging systems Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 The need for increasing FIO2 and/or pressure are signs that intubation may be necessary (2 CPAP references Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by Supplemental oxygen Continuous positive airway... read more ).

 NIPPV (see also Noninvasive positive pressure ventilation (NIPPV) Noninvasive positive pressure ventilation (NIPPV) Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more ) delivers positive pressure ventilation using nasal prongs or nasal masks.
 It can be synchronized (ie, triggered by the infant's inspiratory effort) or nonsynchronized.
 NIPPV can provide a back-up rate and can augment an infant's spontaneous breaths.
 Peak pressure can be set to desired limits.
 It is particularly useful in patients with apnea to facilitate extubation and to help prevent atelectasis.
 NIPPV has been found to reduce the incidence of extubation failure and the need for reintubation within 1 week more effectively than nasal CPAP; however, it has no effect on the development of chronic lung disease or on mortality.